 Meet The Team:

-A second-year Ph.D. at UMass Amherst who works with the ATLAS group.
+A third-year Ph.D. at UMass Amherst who works with the ATLAS group.
 He is currently conducting an independent study project on using natural language processing to parse survey data about how students make connections across the introductory life-science sequence.